eXpOSNitc/expos-docs/docs/roadmap/stage-02.md

 ```
 This will take you to the xfs-interface prompt.

-Start by formatting the disk to the eXpOS file system format in the XFS interface using <b>fdisk</b>
+Start by formatting the disk to the eXpOS file system format in the XFS interface using **fdisk**
 command.

-The *fdisk<* command converts the raw disk into the filesystem format recognised by the
+The *fdisk&lt;* command converts the raw disk into the filesystem format recognised by the
 eXpOS operating system.
-It initialises the disk data structures such as <a href="/os_design-files/disk_ds.html"
-target="_blank">disk free list, inode table, user table and root file </a>.
+It initialises the disk data structures such as [disk free list, inode table, user table and root file](../os-design/disk-ds.md).

 Type the following commands in the xfs-interface prompt.